NiranjanVRam/Forgeryguard/README.md

 ## Getting Started
+Make sure your system has python 3.6.8rc1 version.
+If not, you can download it from [this](https://www.python.org/downloads/release/python-368rc1/) website.

-clone the github repo using
+Clone the github repo using:
 git clone https://github.com/NiranjanVRam/Forgeryguard.git

 Requirements have been mentioned at end of this file.